 The Library holds a range of government and parliamentary publications.
 Electronic databases such as Justis, Lawtel, Lexis, Public Information Online, U.K. Parliamentary Papers, Westlaw and Legislation.gov.uk (free) also provide access to a range of official publications.
 Westlaw and Lexis provide up to date coverage of legislation, with reliable commentary and annotations; Justis provides the original text of all legislation since 1235; PIO provides Pepper v Hart materials.

 Middle Temple Library possesses one of the largest collections of American legal materials outside the United States.
 This extensive collection is located on the third floor of the Library.
 The Middle Temple has always enjoyed a close relationship with the United States with links going back to Elizabethan times.

 All of the Library’s materials (including the majority of the law reports and journal titles contained in our subscription databases) can be located by searching our online catalogue.
-The catalogue may be accessed online, via any of the Library's computer terminals, or by using the search box embedded in this page (when using Firefox a security warning will appear which is safe to ignore):
+The catalogue may be accessed online, via any of the Library's computer terminals, or by using the search box embedded in this page:

 The Library subscribes to the following legal databases, electronic journals and law reports.
 Access to subscription-based resources is only available in the Library, apart from Bloomsbury Professional Online and PLI+ which can be accessed remotely by members of Middle Temple who are authorised to practise in England and Wales, upon application to the Library.
 Frequently used resources which do not require a subscription are included in this list and indicated as [free].